abhisekjha/NextGenSecureMessaging/README.md

-# Secure Messaging with Kyber and AES-256
+# Secure Messaging with Kyber, Dilithium, and AES-256

 This project demonstrates how to securely encrypt packets of messages using AES-256 encryption.
-Keys are securely exchanged using Kyber, a post-quantum cryptographic algorithm, ensuring protection against both classical and quantum attacks.
+Keys are securely exchanged using Kyber, a post-quantum cryptographic algorithm, and authenticated using Dilithium ensuring protection against both classical and quantum attacks.

 ## Check Out the Webpage to Learn More